Audio Version [click the globe to change language]

 Make sense so far?
 Cool.

-This post (or article) that you’re reading right now is about how to do keyword research and includes some keyword research tips for 2017.
+This blog post you’re reading right now is about how to do keyword research for a blog post and includes some keyword research tips.

-Before I started writing this content, I needed to know whether there is a demand for this topic.
+Before I started writing this content, I needed to know whether there is any search demand for this topic.

-Before I can research a keyword, I need to know 2 things:
+Before I can research a keyword, I need to understand 2 things:

 - what is a keyword?